Find Grad Schools

 The states with the most job growth for Counter & Rental Clerk are Utah, Idaho, and Colorado.
 Watch out if you plan on working in Maine, Kansas, or Missouri.
 These states have the worst job growth for this type of profession.

-Counter & Rental Clerk Salary
+How Much Does a Counter & Rental Clerk Make?

-The typical yearly salary for Counter and Rental Clerks is somewhere between $19,130 and $49,270.
+The salary for Counter and Rental Clerks ranges between about $19,130 and $49,270 a year.

 undefined